MercerK/SuperGoatLandWiki/docs/servers/goatMagic.md

 During your travels, you may encounter an 'Unidentified scroll'.
 When it is unidentified, you can "right click" to identify it.
 However, this will only work when you discover magic (by crafting a spellbook).

 Once you identify a spell, you have the option of learning it (by right clicking again) or giving it away.

+## Mirror Dimension

+The mirror dimension is a new, experimental world.
+This isn't your average world.

+* Resets daily with a different seed.
+* Infinitely monster scaling.
+Mobs will get harder, so fully enchanted armor will only last you so far.
+* New Loot
+  * Majority of the new items being released will be done via the Mirror Dimension.
+* Always night time.
+There may be a way to set it to day though...
+* Sleeping and flying are not recommended...
+You are welcome to try.
+Heh.
+* You cannot /sethome.
+* If you die in the world, you won't be punished for it.
+You'll spawn at your bed (or spawn) with your stuff.
+However, you will be locked out for a period of time.
+* Currently the world is heavily focused on Player vs Mobs.
+At the same time, we know that it isn't for everyone.
+We may introduce other methods within this world.

+This feature is still in development, so expect more content in the future.
+Having it reset daily gives us more opportunity to be more creative in what we can do here and it does allow content/loot to reset.